H’seven

 “Yes, sir.
 I have markers at each instance of her anomalies.”

-“Show me.”
+“Show them to me.”

 He watches each of the records twice, reviewing, despite the degradation, the detail from both officers’ personal recorders and the one in their vehicle.
 The unidentified woman vanishes from her place in front of the local civilian, materializes in front of the junior officer, and both vanish.
 A momentary pucker in the air marks the spot where they stood and nothing more.
 The junior officer’s body cam ceases working at that time.
-Seventeen seconds later, the woman reappears alone to confront the senior officer who simply disengages and returns to his vehicle as though nothing had happened.
-He drives off the Pueblo property to a McDonalds drive-thru in nearby Bernalillo, where he purchases three Big Meals and consumes them with an eerie urgency.

 There is nothing in Pojade’s experience to help him place this in a reasonable context.